dclinkenbeard/summer-intro-to-coding-2022/README.md

 <a name="footnote001">\*\*</a> Be careful of inferences with incomplete data.

-<a name="footnnote002">\†</a> The entire focus of Hogwarts, Unseen University, Tar Valon, The College of Winterhold, Morgrave, Sorcere, and many others is to teach magic, don't tell me magic is inexplicable.
+<a name="footnnote002">†</a> The entire focus of Hogwarts, Unseen University, Tar Valon, The College of Winterhold, Morgrave, Sorcere, and many others is to teach magic, don't tell me magic is inexplicable.
 Just because it can be explained doesn't mean it isn't magic.
 We are using specific words and symbols to create effects and changes on the physical world.
 If that isn't magic then I don't know what is.

+<a name="final-note"> 🐢 </a> I am a big fan of [Sir Terry Pratchett](https://www.terrypratchettbooks.com/) who was a big fan of footnotes.